Geology Determines Destiny

 I remember as a youngster seeing a bumper sticker that sent me to the encyclopedia.
 “Idaho, Home of the Batholith” certainly got my attention.

 I had expected to find a new species of frightful monster.
 Imagine my surprise being greeted by the image of a large half-buried rock.
-A batholith, as I was soon to learn, was a type of rock that forms when magma rises into the earth’s crust, but doesn’t quite make it to the surface.
+A batholith, as I was soon to learn, was a type of rock that forms when magma rises into the earth’s crust, but doesn’t quite make it to the surface and requires millions of years of erosion and sloughing off of soil to reveal itself.

-If people had told me I would be spending a good part of my life hiking through batholiths, I would have questioned their sanity.
+If someone had told me I'd be spending a good part of my life hiking around batholiths, I'm not sure I would have believed them.

 I never took a geology course in high school or college.
-Never really wanted to.
+At the time, I never wanted to.
 It takes a special kind of person to wallow in shist and detrital, xenocryst and gneiss.
+I got the geology bug later in life.

 It was much later when I heard about Hans Cloos.
 "Stones have begun to speak because an ear is there to hear them," the German geologist wrote.
 "Geology is the music of the earth."
 What a great teacher he must have been.